 4 min read

 A Tax-Free Savings Account, or TFSA for short, is a registered account that was launched by the Federal Government in 2009 with the goal of helping you grow your savings without paying taxes on the interest or investment income you earn.
-Although its tax free, the government keeps track of your contributions and how much earnings you accrue on the investment.
-As Christian mentioned in the Banking in 60 Seconds video, it’s a bit of a deceiving name choice as there are many different investments you can hold inside a TFSA, aside from a savings account.
+Although they’re tax-free, the government keeps track of your contributions and the earnings you accrue on your investment.
+It’s a bit of a deceiving name choice as there are many different investments you can hold inside a TFSA, aside from a savings account.
 You may hold as many TFSA contracts (or accounts) as you want, as long as you do not exceed the cumulative contribution limit.
 Let me break it down:

 3 min read

 Investing: [verb] confusing process involving magic and midwifery, in which your money is swept away today with the hopes of producing more money in the future.
 See related terms: dreams, confusion, fees, retirement, and future.